zoff-music/zoff/README.md

-Zöff
+Zoff
 ====

 ##### The server-side is required for this website, and it's found at: <a href="https://github.com/zoff-music/zoff-server">here</a>

-### Zöff now supports integrated casting with chromecast!
+### Zoff now supports integrated casting with chromecast!

 ##### Config